 Note: This is only available with firmware version 2.3 or later.
+If you are using a Rev7 sensor then FW 3.0 or later is the minimum requirement.

 set\config\param udp\profile\lidar RNG15\RFL8\NIR8

 The above command will set the channel data profile in the configurable data packet format to Low Data Rate configuration.